Auradreamer/HiraganaTest/README.md

 # HiraganaTest

 We are the fans of learing Japanese.
-This app is aiming to assist me to practicing Hiragana in a fun way.
+This app is aiming to assist us practicing Hiragana in a fun way.